Courtney Sims

 Courtney Sims (born October 21, 1983) is an American former professional basketball player.
-He is a 6'11" (211 cm) tall center.
+He is a 6 ft 11 in center.
+He now runs the basketball program Team Sims Basketball located in Sandwich, Massachusetts.

 Early career

 Sims played his college ball at the University of Michigan, graduating in 2007, and previously attended the Noble & Greenough School for his high school education.
 With the Wolverines, he averaged 9.5 points and 5.5 rebounds in his four-year career.

 Professional career

 Sims played briefly for the NBA's Indiana Pacers in 2007–08.
 Signed to a non-guaranteed contract after going undrafted, he appeared in only two games for the Pacers before being waived on December 4, 2007.
 He was signed again on December 12, and waived again on December 19.
 Going scoreless in three total games, he had one rebound, one assist and committed two personal fouls in eleven minutes of action.